centria/advanced-csharp/src/content/part07/part07-1.md

 dotnet add reference ../../src/NewTypes/NewTypes.csproj
 ```

-If you get an error, or if you just want to do it manually, you can also add this to the **NewTypesTest.csproj** yourself:
+If you get an error, or if you just want to do it manually, you can also add this to the **NewTypeTest.csproj** yourself:

 ```xml
 <ItemGroup>